Boxgrove – St Mary and St Blaise

 4. (North transept) Sir William Morley, 1728.
 This comprises a large urn on a base.

 5. (North transept) Mary, Countess of Derby (d1752), daughter of the last.
 There is a relief of the countess distributing alms in the parish, where she founded almshouses.
-Attributed to T Carter (BE p117, but not in Roscoe).
+Attributed to T Carter by Mrs Esdaile (BE(W) p168) though not in Roscoe.

 6. (West wall) Tablet to the 8th Duke of Richmond by W A Forsyth (CDG Apr 1938 p146) and a relative killed in the Russian campaign of 1919.
 The painted inscription is contained in a wreath.